Loading...

 Expansion Targets Offshore Wind Energy

 The expansion targets for offshore wind energy are defined in the German Offshore Wind Energy Act (German: Windenergie-auf-See-Gesetz or WindSeeG).
 It specifies that the installed capacity of offshore wind turbines connected to the grid is to be increased to at least 30 GW by 2030, to at least 40 GW by 2035 and to at least 70 GW by 2045.

-According to Offshore Realisation Agreement from November 2022 the legally specified minimum target of 40 GW by 2035 is set to be exceeded, with 50 GW to be installed by 2035.
+According to the Offshore Realisation Agreement from November 2022 the legally specified minimum target of 40 GW by 2035 is set to be exceeded, with 50 GW to be installed by 2035.
 In order to achieve the expansion targets for offshore wind energy, the Federal Maritime and Hydrographic Agency (German: Bundesamt für Seeschifffahrt und Hydrographie or BSH) is constantly designating new sites for future expansion in the Site Development Plan (German: Flächenentwicklungsplan or FEP).
 The FEP 2025, which was published by the BSH in January 2025, provides for specifications for wind energy sites and grid connection systems up to the year 2034.
-Further specifications, e.g. those already included

-The legally defined expansion target of 30 GW for 2030 is expected to be achieved with a delay of around one year.
+The legally defined expansion target of 30 GW for 2030 is expected to be achieved with a slight delay in the course of 2032.
 The WindSeeG target for 2035 of 40 GW can already be achieved in 2034 according to the plans of the FEP 2025, provided that all sites planned for this are tendered, awarded and realised as planned.
-In order to achieve the increased expansion target of 50 GW for 2035, further specifications are required.
-This also applies to achieving the long-term legally defined expansion target of at least 70 GW offshore wind energy capacity by 2045.

 Activities in Offshore Wind Energy Projects